lokesh-bottu/Life-skills-track/Technical_Paper.md

 ## How does the OSI Model works?

-Basically this model is divided into 7 layers which includes Application Layer, Presentation Layer, Session Layer, Transport Layer, Network Layer, Datalink Layer, and Physical Layer.
+- Basically this model is divided into 7 layers which includes Application Layer, Presentation Layer, Session Layer, Transport Layer, Network Layer, Datalink Layer, and Physical Layer.
-Firstly data is transferred from Application to Physical one by one and then it is sent to the user through internet.
+- Initially the  data is transferred from Application to Physical one by one and then it is sent to the user through internet.

 ### Application Layer

-Application Layer provides services for application which works by internet, with the help of application protocols like HTTPS Protocols, NFS, IRC etc.. to do web surfing.
-These protocols collectives make an Application Layer, and are used to File transfer, email etc.
+- Application Layer provides services for application which works by internet, with the help of application protocols like HTTPS Protocols, NFS, IRC etc.. to do web surfing.
+- These protocols collectives make an Application Layer, and are used to File transfer, email etc.

 ### Presentation Layer

-Here, the data is received from Application layer.
+- For the Presentaion Layer the data is received from Application layer.
 The data is stored in form of numbers and characters.
-Buy as the computer doesn't understands the human language so it is converted to binary language.
+But as the computer doesn't understands the human language so it is converted to binary language.
-Now this Presentation Layer reduces the number of bits used by the data which makes the data transmission faster.
+- Presentation Layer reduces the number of bits used by the data which makes the data transmission faster.
 Also the data is encrypted from the senders end and decrypted at the receiver's end and for this Secure Sockets Layer is used.

 ### Session Layer